core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

         * The peer A runs KUDOS with the other peer B, acting as initiator.
 If the peer A is a CAPABLE device, it stores on disk the Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

-    * If a pair P2 is not found, the peer A has to use alternative ways to establish a first OSCORE Security Context CTX\_NEW with the other peer B, e.g., by running EDHOC.
-After that, if A is a CAPABLE device, it stores on disk the Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.
+    * If a pair P2 is not found, the peer A has to use alternative ways to establish a first OSCORE Security Context CTX\_NEW with the other peer B, e.g., by running the EDHOC protocol.
+After that, if A is a CAPABLE device, it stores on disk the OSCORE Master Secret and Master Salt from the newly established OSCORE Security Context CTX\_NEW, as Latest Master Secret and Latest Master Salt, respectively.

-### Signaling of FS Mode or Non-FS Mode # {#no-fs-signaling}
+### Selection of KUDOS Mode {#no-fs-signaling}

-The signaling method that two peers use to agree on whether to run KUDOS in FS or non-FS mode is a signaling bit in the 'x' byte of the OSCORE Option.
-Specifically, the bit "No Forward Secrecy", 'p', is set to 1 by the sender peer to indicate that it wishes to run KUDOS in no-FS mode, or to 0 if it wishes to run KUDOS in FS mode (see {{ssec-oscore-option-extensions}}).

-If the second byte of the OSCORE Option containing flag bits is present and the 'd' flag is set to 0 (i.e., the message is not a KUDOS message), the bit 'p' MUST be set to 0.

-In a KUDOS message (i.e., the 'd' bit is set to 1), the 'p' bit practically determines what OSCORE Security Context to use as CTX\_OLD during the KUDOS execution, consistently with the indicated mode.
+During a KUDOS execution, the two peers agree on whether to perform the key update procedure in FS mode or no-FS mode, by leveraging the "No Forward Secrecy" bit, 'p', in the 'x' byte of the OSCORE Option value of the KUDOS messages (see {{ssec-oscore-option-extensions}}).
+The 'p' bit practically determines what OSCORE Security Context to use as CTX\_OLD during the KUDOS execution, consistently with the indicated mode.

-* If the 'p' bit is set to 0, the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer as is.
-In particular, CTX\_OLD includes Latest Master Secret as Master Secret and Latest Master Salt as Master Salt.
+* If the 'p' bit is set to 0 (FS mode), the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer as is.
+In particular, CTX\_OLD includes Latest Master Secret as OSCORE Master Secret and Latest Master Salt as OSCORE Master Salt.

-* If the 'p' bit is set to 1, the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer, with the following difference: Bootstrap Master Secret is used as Master Secret and Boostrap Master Salt is used as Master Salt.
+* If the 'p' bit is set to 1 (no-FS mode), the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer, with the following difference: Bootstrap Master Secret is used as OSCORE Master Secret and Boostrap Master Salt is used as OSCORE Master Salt.
 That is, every execution of KUDOS in no-FS mode between these two peers considers the same pair (Master Secret, Master Salt) in the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.

-### Selection of KUDOS Mode

-This section defines how a peer determines to run KUDOS either in FS or no-FS mode with another peer.
+A peer determines to run KUDOS either in FS or no-FS mode with another peer as follows.

 * If a peer A is not a CAPABLE device, it MUST run KUDOS only in no-FS mode.
-That is, when sending a KUDOS message, it MUST set the 'p' bit to 1 (see {{no-fs-signaling}}).
+That is, when sending a KUDOS message, it MUST set to 1 the 'p' bit of the 'x' byte in the OSCORE Option value.

 * If a peer A is a CAPABLE device, it SHOULD run KUDOS only in FS mode and SHOULD NOT run KUDOS as initiator in no-FS mode.
-That is, when sending a KUDOS message, it SHOULD set the 'p' bit to 0  (see {{no-fs-signaling}}).
+That is, when sending a KUDOS message, it SHOULD set to 0 the 'p' bit of the 'x' byte in the OSCORE Option value.
 An exception applies in the following cases.

    * The peer A is running KUDOS with another peer B, which A has learned to not be a CAPABLE device (and hence not able to run KUDOS in FS mode).

       Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 From then on, the peer A will perform every execution of KUDOS with the peer B in no-FS mode, including after a possible reboot.

-   * The peer A is acting as responder and running KUDOS with another peer B without knowing its capabilities, and A receives a KUDOS message with the 'p' bit set to 1.
+   * The peer A is acting as responder and running KUDOS with another peer B without knowing its capabilities, and A receives a KUDOS message where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.

-* If the peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in non-FS mode.
-This also means that, if the peer A acts as responder when running KUDOS with the peer B, the peer A MUST terminate the KUDOS execution if it receives a KUDOS message from the peer B with the 'p' bit set to 1.
+* If the peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in no-FS mode.
+This also means that, if the peer A acts as responder when running KUDOS with the peer B, the peer A MUST terminate the KUDOS execution if it receives a KUDOS message from the peer B where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.

    Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 This ensures that the peer A will perform every execution of KUDOS with the peer B in FS mode.
 In turn, this prevents a possible downgrading attack, aimed at making A believe that B is not a CAPABLE device, and thus to run KUDOS in no-FS mode although the FS mode is actually supported by both peers.